-1. Filling out the sign-up form
+1. Filling out the online sign-up form

 Registration happens through our online sign-up form below.
-Places are available in limited numbers (Funside Balaton is fully sold out every year), the registration process ends when all places for a given camp are filled up.
+Places are available in limited numbers (Funside Balaton is fully sold out every year), the registration process ends when all places for a given session are filled up.
 When a session (week) or class type is full, a waiting list is opened.

 Please note: when choosing your classes on the sign-up form, the order of the choices (within the same week) will not affect the actual order of your classes (e.g. if you would like to pick a combination of English and Tennis, it doesn’t matter if you select English first or Tennis first, it will not affect the final order of your camp timetable).

 Once we have received your online registration form, our system will send you a confirmation email to the parents’ email addresses provided on the sign-up form (each sign-up form is also manually checked by our team) usually within the next few days – thank you for your patience!
 The confirmation email will also include all necessary information regarding the means of payment.
 Our booking system will hold your place for the next 3 weeks, starting from the time of confirmation.
 During this time you may complete your registration to the camp by paying the camp fee (or the first instalment).
 If you are unable to complete the payment during this period, you may request us to hold your place for a limited additional period.

 General Terms and Conditions, Camp Policy, Privacy Polic

 To be eligible for the early bird discount for returning campers, please tick the “Returning camper” box on the sign-up form.
 (If you miss this, it’s not a disqualifying factor, as our system will also check eligibility, but it will greatly assist our work.
 Thank you!)
 The early bird discount is conditional on the payment of the camp fee (or the first instalment) by April 10 at the latest!
 Returning campers are those who had previously participated in at least one Funside Balaton session as a camper.

 Payment by instalments or by SZÉP Card